 Playa del Coco is renowned as a healthy living kind of vibe place, which is another huge plus in my opinion.
 If that’s what you’re into check out this page for more info on Yoga and pure living in Costa Rica

 Diving Squad – at ease!
-We’ve fully covered what makes scuba diving Playa del Coco an awesome experience as well as the easiest and most straight forward to visit in the whole country.
-It’s one of the few areas in Costa Rica that offers excellent, beginner friendly diving all year round whilst also being easy to reach and comfortable to stay at.
+We’ve fully covered what makes scuba diving Playa del Coco an awesome experience as well as the easiest and most straight forward to dive in Costa Rica.
+It’s one of the few areas in the country that offers excellent, beginner friendly diving all year round whilst also being easy to reach and comfortable to stay at.

 If you’re planning to go diving around Costa Rica this is an excellent starting point; with more variety, accessibility and ease of diving than anywhere else in the country.